 Modern Krabi Krabong matches still involve real weapons.
 Competitors avoid hitting the opponent, however, and instead strike his weapons or halt just short of impact.
 Injuries do occur but an injured fighter can continue.
 The contenders' endurance and display of skill determines victory.
-Competitive fighters should learn skills - or only Combat Sport versions, if they're strictly athletes.
+Competitive fighters should learn Combat Sport and combat versions of the style's weapon skills - or only Combat Sport versions, if they're strictly athletes.